NEBKritQ - New European Bauhaus Quality Criteria for Sustainable Urban Development

 Short Description

-Today's assessment systems for buildings and quarters focus on environmental sustainability.
-The innovation of this project lies in the combination of these three areas as a further development and linking of established models and in the consideration of both the criteria and the assessment methodology itself (with a focus on the interaction of the individual aspects) as well as in process proposals for use not only in the assessment, but also in project development and application.
+The innovation of the project lies in the integration of these three areas (sustainability, aesthetics, social inclusion) as a further development and linkage of established models, and in the consideration of both the criteria and the assessment methodology itself (with a focus on the interplay of individual aspects) as well as in process proposals for their application not only in assessment but also in project development and grant applications.

 Project Partners